Endoscopy is an alternative to surgery.

 Endoscopy is very useful when we need to investigate a possible foreign body or attempt a non-surgical removal of said foreign body.
 It can also be used to investigate a large variety of potential conditions in the esophagus, stomach, small intestine, or colon.
 It is also useful for taking biopsies of these areas without having to use a surgical approach.

 The scope may also be useful for visualizing other hard-to-reach areas.
-We have used it to perform rhinoscopy and bronchoscopy – investigation of the upper and lower respiratory system – and otoscopy – investigation of the ear canal.
 The endoscope is a great tool to have available in a general small animal practice, and we hare very fortunate to have it here at Hunters Glen Veterinary Hospital.